John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 37. And also for the peace, welfare and good government of the Union respecting all matters of a general character, not specially and exclusively herein reserved for the Legislatures; and such laws shall control and supersede any laws in any use repugnant thereto or inconsistent therewith which may have been made prior thereto; and any law made by any Legislature in pursuance of the authority hereby conferred upon it in regard to matters and subjects in which concurrent jurisdiction is hereby given to the Parliament shall, so far as the same is repugnant to or inconsistent with any Act passed by the Parliament, be null and void.

-[Here follows M S Clauses 53 ILLEGIBLE]
+[Here follows M S Clauses 53 to]

 19054[5]